Pacman Frog Care

 Pacman frogs do well on a diet consisting of a variety of vitamin/calcium dusted insects such as crickets, roaches, earthworms, and hornworms.

-As Pacman frogs grow, the introduction to pinkie mice and fuzzy mice can begin.
-Only feed your Pacman frog pinkies or fuzzies once a month.
-Adults should be fed about two to three times a week, and juvenile Pacmans should be offered food on a daily basis to help them grow and thrive.
+As pacman frogs grow, the introduction to pinkie and fuzzy mice can begin.
+Only feed your pacman frog pinkies or fuzzies once a month.
+Adults should be fed about two to three times a week, and juvenile pacmans should be offered food on a daily basis to help them grow and thrive.
 They may or may not eat daily, it depends on the food size and type offered and the frog's appetite.

 Pacman Frogs are NOT aquatic frogs and they will drown if kept in water only.

-Water dishes should be large so the frog can get into it and soak, however, it should be shallow enough to where the water does not go past the frog's chin.
+Water dishes should be large so the frog can get into it and soak, however, they should be shallow enough to where the water does not go past the frog's chin.

 Housing & Substrate

 Pacman frogs are SOLITARY animals.
-Cannibalism is common among Pacman frogs so they should always be kept to one frog per enclosure.
-A five to ten-gallon aquarium is perfect for a Pacman frog to live in.
+Cannibalism is common among pacman frogs, so they should always be kept one frog per enclosure.
+A five to ten-gallon aquarium is perfect for a pacman frog to live in.
 These frogs do not move all that much and do not require a large enclosure.
 Alternatively, storage totes can be used as an enclosure.

-A water dish large enough for the frog to sit in for soaking.
-The commonly preferred substrate for these frogs are coco-coir or Bed-a-Beast (coco fiber) moistened.
+Pacman frogs need a water dish large enough for the frog to sit in for soaking.
 Fresh, clean water should always be available as well as daily misting of the enclosure.

 Live plants can be used in Pacman frog enclosures to help with maintaining humidity, however, Pacman frogs dig into their substrate which could lead to uprooting plants.
 Pothos plants are a great plant for a Pacman frog enclosure as they can withstand moist environments.